-Here's How To Join The Breonna Taylor Birthday Card Campaign As A Call For Justice
+Here's How You Can Join The Breonna Taylor Birthday Card Campaign As A Call For Justice

 Taylor, a 26-year-old emergency room technician and former EMT, was shot and killed by police in her home on March 13.
 According to The New York Times, police obtained a "no-knock" warrant on a narcotics investigation and used a battering ram to enter Taylor's home just after midnight on March 13.
 Police claim they had intelligence one of the men they were investigating for allegedly selling drugs had received packages at Taylor's home, although he did not live there.
 After a brief confrontation, the police shot Taylor at least eight times, killing her.
 Louisville Police allege Taylor's boyfriend, Kenneth Walker, fired a round first.
 Walker claims he shot in self-defense from bed, thinking there was an intruder — the Louisville Police claim they made themselves known before entering, but Walker disputes this.
 There is no body camera footage of the shooting.
 As of May 21, the FBI has opened a formal investigation into Taylor's shooting.
 According to the Louisville Courier-Journal, the officers involved were placed on administrative reassignment on May 20 for the duration of the investigation.

 To honor Taylor's life while also fighting for justice in the form of charges brought against the officers, Twitter user Cate Young, a freelance writer, organized a birthday card campaign for Taylor.
 On Tuesday, June 2, Young announced her plan: for supporters to send a flood of birthday cards — with a message calling for charges against the officers involved in Taylor's death — to the office of Kentucky Attorney General Daniel Cameron, who has the power to charge the officers with the killing of Breonna Taylor.
 June 5 would have been Taylor's 27th birthday.